 "Roanoke is more than a utilitarian place.
 It is a place of values and virtues that serve society, exemplified in the graduates we produce."

 "I received the call to aspire to the highest standards possible loud and clear during my college years.
-What did the caller say?
-That if I worked hard, asked for help when needed and pushed myself out of my comfort zone, I would be rewarded by being well-prepared for the next chapter of my life.
-The caller was right.
-I'm glad I answered the call."
+I'm glad I answered the call." - John Hummel '91